techbrett/OfficeDocs-SkypeForBusiness/Teams/alerts/alerts-in-progress-meeting-screen-sharing.md

 [!INCLUDE[Teams Premium ECM](../includes/teams-premium-ecm.md)]

-You can set up alerts for in-progress meeting screen sharing (also known as application sharing) issues and be informed immediately when the users you specify experience issues.
+As an admin, you can set up alerts for in-progress meeting screen sharing (also known as application sharing) issues and be informed immediately when the users you specify experience issues.

 Notifications are available for freeze, frame rate, sync, decoder hardware, and loss recovery attempts.
-You can set the threshold for each of these as well as the frequency of notification.
+You can customize the threshold for each parameter and set the frequency of notifications to suit your needs.

 Notifications can  be sent to a Teams channel or a web hook URL.